(Last updated: July 21, 2022 )

 Here are some popular ethnic markets in Ha Giang which are also easy to access.
 Note that these markets all start very early in the morning, at around 6 am.

 Dong Van Market: Every Sunday morning in central Dong Van town

 Ma Lé Market: Every Saturday morning, around 10km from Dong Van town center

 Ethnic markets in Meo Vac

-Meo Vac Market: Every Sunday morning in the town centre
+Meo Vac Market: Every Sunday morning in the town center

 Suggested 4-day Ha Giang itinerary

-Arrive in Ha Giang city at around 4-5am.
-Have breakfast and rent motorbike in Ha Giang city, or find a xe om (motorbike taxi) and show him your intended destinations for the day.
+Arrive in Ha Giang city at around 4-5 am.
+Have breakfast and rent a motorbike in Ha Giang city, or find a xe om (motorbike taxi) and show him your intended destinations for the day.

 Depart to Quan Ba (50km) and visit Quan Ba Valley.
 Visit Lung Tam Weaving Village.

 Depart to Yen Minh: The route will be Quan Ba – Can Ty – Na Khe – Lao Chai – Yen Minh (40km).
 You will ride past the Yen Minh Pine Forest, which can be foggy during the winter months.